hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 ### Custom ExpiryPolicy

-Whereas the JCache specification has just the option to configure a single `ExpiryPolicy` per cache, Hazelcast ICache extension offers the possibility to define a custom `ExpiryPolicy` per key by providing a set of method overloads with an `ExpirePolicy` parameter as already seen in the list of asynchronous operations.

-Said that custom expiry policies can passed to a cache operation.
+The JCache specification has just the option to configure a single `ExpiryPolicy` per cache.
+Hazelcast ICache extension offers the possibility to define a custom `ExpiryPolicy` per key by providing a set of method overloads with an `expirePolicy` parameter, as already seen in the list of asynchronous methods in the section [Async Methods](#async-methods).
+This implies that custom expiry policies can passed to a cache operation.

-As a reminder this is how a `ExpirePolicy` is set on JCache configuration:
+As a reminder, here is how an `ExpirePolicy` is set on JCache configuration:

 ```java
 CompleteConfiguration<String, String> config =